 It is from this image, so redolent with deeper themes, that the vast majority of European stringed instruments have evolved.

-This is a popular bowl with healers and shamanic users, many commenting on the way the left-right tuning activates both hemispheres of the brain, balancing our one sided education.
+Smaller Lyre Bowls are popular with healers and therapists, many commenting on the way the left-right tuning activates both hemispheres of the brain, balancing our one sided education.